NFA Gun Trust Attorney in Troy, Michigan

 The same holds true for what are called Title I weapons, which are your everyday firearms.
 You can transfer them as well and ward off any legal difficulties involved in the change of ownership.

-If you are a gun owner or collector in or around Troy, Michigan, contact me at Redmond Law Group.
+If you are a gun owner or collector in or around Troy, Michigan, contact me at Law Offices of Barton Morris.
 I am a business lawyer and Second Amendment attorney who can help you set up a gun trust.
 I’ll work with you so that your heirs and beneficiaries can avoid any legal hassles, perhaps even a criminal charge, when you bequeath your weapons.
 I serve clients throughout Macomb and Oakland counties, and anywhere in Michigan.

 What Is an NFA Gun Trust?